 Have you ever seen Duck Dynasty?

-The show’s a cross between The Waltons meets The Swamp People meets Father Knows Best.
+The show is a cross between The Waltons meets The Swamp People meets Father Knows Best.

 All set in the bayous of Louisiana.